Swegbloo/Nemoh/doc/test-cases.rst

 Test cases
 ##########

-The following test cases are provided for verification with the original Aquaplus software (which is the ancestor of NEMOH) and/or HYDROSTAR commercial software :cite:p:`HYDROSTAR`.
+The following test cases are provided for verification with the original Aquaplus software (which is the ancestor of NEMOH) and/or HydroSTAR commercial software :cite:p:`HYDROSTAR`.
 The input data for each case is available in the ``TestCases`` directory of the repository.

 .. note:: Tecplot layout files (``.lay``) are provided in the relevant test case folders for easier plotting of the comparisons in Tecplot.